Oliver-makes-code/gender/README.md

-Hi thanks for looking at my gender, as you can see, it's empty.
+# Hi, thanks for looking at my gender!

 Make sure to abide by the the license.

-Also works on Forge

 ## PR Policy
-No thank you, I don't want a gender
+PRs need to be clear and consice, and need to document any and all changes made.